-Setting Asset Condition Targets Target Inputs What do the targets tell us?
+Target Inputs What do the targets tell us?
 Who is the audience?
 How are targets used?
-Risks to setting or achieving targets Short Age/condition of existing assets Capital plan for next year What impact will this year's capital program have on asset condition?
-FTAMPOExecutivesPublic Communicate intended impact of current-year capital program, evaluate how well an agency executed the current program Failure to achieve targets can be due to delayed procurement, construction delays, late delivery, failure to receive grant money or revenue shortfalls Mid Age/condition of existing assets Capital plan for next four to six years How will planned revenues, prioritization and capital packages impact asset condition?
-MPOExecutivesBoard Communicate intended impact of planned capital program Emergencies or other decisions that result in reprogramming of funds can result in changes to the targets Long Age/condition of existing assets Planned investments in the TAM plan, TIP Revenue and expense projections Executive input What will the condition be if we execute projects included in the TAM plan or TIP?
+Risks to setting or achieving targets Short- 1-year Age/ condition of existing assets Capital plan for next year What impact will this year's capital program have on asset condition?
+FTA MPO Executives Public Communicate intended impact of current year capital program, evaluate how well an agency executed the current program Failure to achieve targets can be due to delayed procurement, construction delays, late delivery, failure to receive grant money, or revenue shortfalls Mid- e.g. 4- year Age/ condition of existing assets Capital plan for next 4-6 years How will planned revenues, prioritization and capital packages impact asset condition?
+MPO Executives Board Communicate intended impact of planned capital program Emergencies or other decisions that result in reprogramming of funds can result in changes to the targets e.g. 10- year Age/ condition of existing assets Planned investments in the TAM Plan, TIP Revenue and expense projections Executive input What will the condition be if we execute projects included in the TAM plan or TIP?
 What do we want the condition of our assets to be given current conditions and expected funding?
-MPO Executives Board Define state of good repair Communicate projected impact of TAM plan Drive project prioritization Communicate additional funding needed to meet targets Changes in revenues, expenses can result in fewer resources available and inability to execute all prioritized projects
+MPO Executives Board Define state of good repair Communicate projected impact of TAM Plan Drive project prioritization Communicate additional funding needed to meet targets Changes in revenues, expenses can result in fewer resources available and inability to execute all prioritized projects